Arglanir/java-socket-game/README.md

 # java-socket-game
-Somme little games in order to play with Java TCP sockets.
+Some little games in order to play with Java TCP sockets.

 ## Note
 This has been created as an exercise for Java students.